drbulu/drbulu.github.io/_posts/2016-11-14-content-management-part1-intro.md

 <div style="text-align:center;border: 5px solid green;"> "help me to continue to <b>enjoy</b> and <b>explore</b> the ideas that I have learned and reinforced, making them <b><i>second nature</i></b>." </div>

 This phrase reiterated above really makes the point best.
-I the next series of posts I am going to build upon the **concepts** and **tools** that I want to use to make an enjoyable digital space for both me and any potential visitors to this site:)
+I the next series of posts I am going to build upon the **concepts** and **tools** that I want to use to make an enjoyable digital space for both me and any potential visitors to this site:smile: